The Optimal Nutritional Care for All (ONCA) campaign

 - Facilitate these stakeholders to benchmark current status in order to develop an aligned view on the current state of play with respect to nutritional care in a given country

-- Bring these stakeholders together at an Implementation Conference in Brussels, Belgium on 4-5 November 2014
+- Bring these stakeholders together at Implementation Conferences in Brussels and Berlin.

-- Use this event to define and reconfirm the nutritional care strategies for subsequent implementation at national level
+- Use these events to define and reconfirm the nutritional care strategies for subsequent implementation at national level

 Which countries are involved?

-There are eight countries currently involved in the ONCA campaign; Croatia, France, Germany, Israel, Poland, Slovenia, Spain and Turkey.
+There are thirteen countries currently involved in the ONCA campaign; Belgium, Czech Republic, Croatia, Denmark, France, Germany, Israel, the Netherlands, Poland, Slovenia, Spain, Turkey and the UK.